pitfail/pitfail-reports/report3/func_reqs.rst

 Flow of Events for Successful Buy:
         1. → The *Player, Webplayer, or TwitterPlayer* determines a *Security* and how much of it to "BUY".
+This is sent to the *System*
-        2. ← *System* signals the *Stock Price Source* for the price of the security.
+        2. → *System* signals the *Stock Price Source* for the price of the security.
         3. ← *Stock Price Source* sends the price of the *Security* to the *System.*
-        4. ← *System* signals the *Database* for the amount of money the *Player* has.
+        4. → *System* requests the amount of cash the *Player* has from the *Database*.
-        5. ← *Database* sends the amount of money for the *Player* to the System.
+        5. ← *Database* returns the amount of cash for the *Player* to the *System*.
-        6. ← *System* checks that there is enough money for compelete the transcation.
-        7. ← *System* signals the *Database* to complete the transcation for a *Player*, *Security*, and the quantity.
+        6. → *System* checks that there is enough money for compelete the transcation and sends the complete transcation for a *Player*, *Security*, and the quantity to the *Database*.
-        8. ← *Database* signals the *System* the transcation is complete.
+        7. ← *Database* signals the *System* the transcation is complete.
-        9. ← *System* signals to the *Player* "Transcation Completed."
+        8. ← *System* signals to the *Player* that the Buy opperation was completed successfully.

 Flow of Events for Unsuccessful Buy:
         1. → The *Player, Webplayer, or TwitterPlayer* determines a *Security* and how much of it to "BUY".
+This is sent to the *System*
-        2. ← *System* signals the *Stock Price Source* for the price of the security.
+        2. → *System* signals the *Stock Price Source* for the price of the security.
         3. ← *Stock Price Source* sends the price of the *Security* to the *System.*
-        4. ← *System* signals the *Database* for the amount of money the *Player* has.
+        4. → *System* requests the amount of cash the *Player* has from the *Database*.
-        5. ← *Database* sends the amount of money for the *Player* to the System.
+        5. ← *Database* returns the amount of cash for the *Player* to the *System*.
         6. ← *System* checks that there is enough money for compelete the transcation.
-        7. ← There is not enough money. *System* signals to the *Player* "Transcation Not Completed: Insufficient Funds."
+There is not enough money. *System* signals to the *Player* "Transcation Not Completed: Insufficient Funds."

 UC-2: Sell
 ..........